6 American Mountains to Climb for Big Adventure

 In both winter and summer, climbers can choose to reach the summit via a strenuous hike or a technical alpine route.
 If you visit on one of the 110 average days per year in which wind gusts exceed hurricane force levels, an adventure is guaranteed.

-You can read more about climbing Mount Washington in the Boston Globe and the Mount Washington Observatory forums.
+You can read more about climbing Mount Washington in the Boston Globe.

 2. Mount Katahdin, ME